WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 This implementation plan has the following goals:

-1. Establish a baseline approach for maintaining and configuring monitors and alarms through Terraform.
+1. Establish a baseline approach for maintaining, configuring, and organising service monitoring tools through Terraform.
 2. Propose an initial set of unstable alerts for our ECS services and describe their implementation details.
 3. Describe a plan for stabilising new alarms that includes the creation and